-eBay can be an addictive habit.
-You start out by looking for a new lightbulb, and before you know it you’ve put in bids worth a couple of hundred dollars on everything from sports memorabilia to dog toys.
+Finding incredible bargains on one of the best auction sites can be an addictive habit.
+You start out by looking for a new lightbulb on eBay, and before you know it you’ve put in bids worth a couple of hundred dollars on everything from sports memorabilia to dog toys.

 Sure, it feels great at the time.
 But after a few hours, when the reality sets in, you realize a signed baseball cap really isn’t worth $180 of your hard-earned cash.

 But don’t panic, you don’t need to cancel your eBay account.
 In some circumstances, you can remove and retract your bid!

 Note: If the auction has finished, you’re too late.
 Unless the item is defective or not as described, your ability to return the item and get a refund on eBay lies solely in the hands of the seller.

 How to Remove or Retract a Bid on eBay

 If you want to retract your bid on eBay, you need to act quickly.
 If there are more than 12 hours left in the auction, you can retract your bid without providing a reason.

 If the 12-hour deadline has passed and you still want to remove your bid, you need to fall into one of three criteria.

 - You accidentally bid an incorrect amount.
 For example, you entered $700 rather than $70 when bidding for an item.